 4. Support Healthy Blood Sugar Levels

-Aside from helping with the control of appetite and arresting sweet cravings, digestive bitters work in numerous ways to help manage blood sugar levels.
+Aside from helping control appetite and arresting sweet cravings, digestive bitters work in numerous ways to help manage blood sugar levels.
 For example, silymarin from milk thistle has a significant effect on insulin resistance.
 Bitter melon also contains charantin, vicine, and polypeptide-p, active substances with anti-diabetic properties.
 Burdock root is also believed to combat diabetes.

-Individual studies of various herbs have proved different mechanisms by which the bitter herbs are able to lower blood sugar levels.
+Individual studies of various herbs have proved different mechanisms by which bitter herbs are able to lower blood sugar levels.

 5. Support Healthy Gallbladder and Liver Function